-1.8.7.1 The Action Point is the focal point between the support point and the submitting organization and assigned by the Program Manager.
+1.8.6.1 The Action Point is the focal point between the support point and the submitting organization and assigned by the Program Manager.
 The Action Point is responsible for all technical/administrative actions for resolution of a DR submitted IAW this TO.
 They evaluate and will initiate a course of action for DR resolution through coordination with engineering, inventory management specialists (IMS), equipment specialists (ES), and quality assurance (QA) specialists.
 Action Points provide status updates, closing actions, and exhibit disposition instructions.
-They maintain active oversight of DRs assigned to them; monitor program metrics/trends, program compliance, and advocate improvement within their center and the DRI&R process within JDRS.
-They ensure validity and accuracy of DR data to include contacting the originating point for additional info as necessary.
+They maintain active oversight of DRs assigned to them; monitor program metrics/trends, program compliance, and advocate improvement within their organization and the DRI&R process within JDRS.
+They ensure validity and accuracy of DR data to include correct Distribution Statement (DS) and contacting the originating point for additional info as necessary.

-1.8.7.2 The Action Point performs resolution oversight of DRs by working in conjunction with in-house and Support Point subject matter experts such as Item or Inventory Management Specialist (IMS), equipment and quality specialists, engineers and contractors.
+1.8.6.2 The Action Point performs resolution oversight of DRs by working in conjunction with in-house and Support Point subject matter experts such as Item or Inventory Management Specialist (IMS), equipment and quality specialists, engineers and contractors.

-1.8.7.3 The Action Point, who is not personally responsible for an investigation or the results of an investigation, must attach a correspondence from the engineer or other responsible technical investigator to the PQDR when approving a Closing or Final Report.
+1.8.6.3 The Action Point, who is not personally responsible for an investigation or the results of an investigation, must attach a correspondence from the engineer or other responsible technical investigator to the PQDR when approving a Closing or Final Report.
 MIPRB minutes or other adjudication may satisfy this requirement.

-1.8.8 Support Point.
+1.8.7 Support Point.
 When requested, the Support Point assists the Action Point by conducting investigations and trend analysis, and by recommending corrective and preventive actions.
 Support Points maintain active oversight of DRs assigned to them, monitor program metrics/trends, and advocates improvement within their activity and JDRS.
 Support Points provide exhibit disposition instructions, through the Action Point, as appropriate.

-1.8.9 Center SPOCO.
-SPOCOs (ALC, SMC or equivalent) ensure standardized Center processes to the extent practical and provide active DRI&R process and training requirement oversight.
-The SPOCO is the focal point for resolving issues related to DRI&R status and represents the Center as the Advisory Council member for the USAF DRI&R process.
+1.8.8 SPOCO.
+SPOCOs ensure standardized local processes to the extent practical and provide active DRI&R process and training requirement oversight.
+SPOCOs are geographically assigned at Tinker AFB, Robins AFB and Hill AFB.
+The SPOCO is the focal point for resolving issues related to DRI&R status and represents their respective locations as the DRI&R ADVISORY COUNCIL (DRAC) member for the USAF DRI&R process.

-1.8.10 Program enrollment "Authorizing Point Of Contact" (APOC).
+1.8.9 Authorizing Point Of Contact (APOC).
 The APOC manages and controls access to JDRS for their assigned units.
 When a user requests access into the unit the APOC has the responsibility to approve or disapprove the request.
 When the APOC approves the user request final approval is completed by the AF Clearing House.
-APOC should help the users with the required online CBT and the security forms as necessary.
+APOC should help the users with the required on-line CBT and the security forms as necessary.
+Units are identified in JDRS by their assigned DoDAAC, APOCs have the responsibility to ensure their annual DODAAC revalidation(s) are accomplished IAW AF-MAN 23-230.